 One can turn on the ClickLock feature on Windows 10/8/7 from the Control Panel.

 Step 3.
-Mouse Properties window will be opened.
-Under the Buttons tab, in the ClickLock section, select the checkbox labeled Turn on ClickLock.
+The Mouse Properties window will be opened.
+Under the

-Once you have completed the above steps successfully, you will select, highlight, or drag items without holding down the mouse button.
+Once you have completed the above steps successfully, you can select, highlight, or drag items without holding down the mouse button.
 To start, you have to press the mouse button briefly.
-To release, you can click on the mouse button.
+To release it, you can click on the mouse button.
 The holding-down part is no longer required to move the items.

-To adjust the timing, how long you need to press the mouse button initially before you click is locked, click on the Settings button under the Click Lock section.
-Drag the slider to adjust the timing.
+To adjust the timing, how long do you need to press the mouse button initially before you click is locked, click on the

 To move an item or multiple items from one window to another, press and hold the items for a specified time as you have set, say, 2-3 seconds.
 Then release it.
 You will notice that you no longer need to hold the key down.
 Once you have finished highlighting, press the mouse button once to release the selection.